 The generated charge provides accurate feedback only if the transient bending profile consists of short bending cycles followed by longer stationary positions.
 The estimation of magnitude of motion is more difficult in case of periodic bending.
-It is shown in Figure 18A that the amount of electric charge generated in each bending cycle decreases with increased frequency.
-This is caused by the time needed to collect the generated charge from the IEAP, which is approximately 10 s in case of the material type I, as given in Figure 17A.
+It is shown in Figure 19A that the amount of electric charge generated in each bending cycle decreases with increased frequency.
+This is caused by the time needed to collect the generated charge from the IEAP, which is approximately 10 s in case of the IEAP Type I, as given in Figure 18A.

-The transient courses of voltage and electric current after a steep bending develop as a result of two factors: a) The transient course of electric double-layer charging due to the applied pressure gradient through the IEAP. b) The time needed for discharging of the generated charge by a current-measurement device.
-In the process of current measurement, the IEAP can be seen as a supercapacitor that is charged by a mechanical stimulus.
+The transient courses of voltage and electric current after a steep bending develop as a result of two factors: a) the transient course of electric double-layer charging due to the applied pressure gradient through the IEAP; b) the time needed for discharging of the generated charge by a current-measurement device.
+When electric current is measured, the IEAP can be seen as a supercapacitor charged by a mechanical stimulus.
 The discharge circuit for such supercapacitor consists of a series of internal resistance of the IEAP supercapacitor, a distributed electrode resistance, and a current-measurement resistor.

-The results also demonstrate a large effect of distributed electrode resistance on the mechanoelectrical parameters of the IEAP motion sensor.
+The results also demonstrate large effect of distributed electrode resistance on the mechanoelectrical parameters of the IEAP motion sensors.
 In case of IEAP Type I, the electrode resistance is <1 Ω/square due to the high conductivity of its gold current collector.
-The magnitude of electrical impedance of the electrode of IEAP Type II, which is substantially of resistive in nature48Error!
-Reference source not found., is 28 Ω/square at 1 Hz.
+The magnitude of electrical impedance of the electrode of IEAP Type II, which is substantially of resistive in nature,48 is 28 Ω/square at 1 Hz.
 In case of the IEAP Type II, the transient courses of voltage and electric current were very similar, which refers to inefficient extraction of the generated charge.
-In case of IEAP type I, a majority of the generated charge was removed in 10 s as depicted in Figure 17A, which indicates the advantage of the current collector in motion sensing.
+In case of IEAP Type I, a majority of the generated charge was removed in 10 s as depicted in Figure 18A, which indicates the advantage of using an IEAP with an extra current collector for sensing motion.

+IEAP as a mechanoelectrical energy harvester

+The IEAP laminates can convert mechanical energy into electrical; therefore also its energy-harvesting capability is a topic of interest.
+The highest transient electric power generated by mechanical bending has been found to be 0.4 nWcm-2 in case of an impedance-matched load, as depicted in Figure 21.
+This power level is evidently too low to be considered for energy harvesting.
+However, contrarily to e.g. piezoresistive sensors, the IEAP motion sensors are still advantageous, as they do not need any power from the measurement equipment.